Video report by ITV News Health Editor Emily Morgan

 But while he did survive, there has been little respite from the disease that has left him bed and garden bound, unable to look after his two young children or resume his teaching job in September.

 Matt was fit and healthy with no underlying health conditions, a "natural fidget" who swam weekly, competed at a national level in dinghy sailing events and who usually spent summers exploring Scandinavia with his wife Andrea and their four and two-year-old in their camper van.

-But this summer is very different.
+But summer 2020 was very different.